Podcast: Developing Talent to Make Workplace Technology Accessible

 Jessica: [00:26:42] Well I just want to reiterate to folks if they want to get involved the best place to go is teach access dot org and you can find out how to become a part of the organization and and help further these great programs and training and collaboration that's happening between the university and colleges and then the tech companies and employers.
 So I think I think it's a great cause and I hope that some of you choose to become a part of it.
 Larry and Kate thank you for joining us today.
 Where can people go to learn more about you guys.
 So let's say they want to connect maybe with each of you.
 We talked about teacher access but where can they go to connect with you specifically.

 Larry: [00:27:25] Well I'm kind of an old timer I love it.
 Yes I have a Twitter account my Facebook page is for private purposes.
-But yes people can write to me.
-Larry G at o'th dot com.
+But yes people can write to me. firstname.lastname@example.org.

-Kate: [00:27:38] And I'm happy to connect with anyone on Twitter my handle is at Kate underscore Sonka and that's Katie underscore US and Kate are happy to connect on then as well.
+Kate: [00:27:38] And I'm happy to connect with anyone on Twitter my handle is @kate_sonka and that’s k-a-t-e underscore s-o-n-k-a or happy to connect on LinkedIn as well.
 And you can find me Kate Sonka.

 Jessica: [00:27:52] Awesome.
 And we'll have access and on the transcript here.
 Links to all their twitters and their links and send also e-mail addresses and things so thank you so much again for for taking time to join and talk with us today.